Volunteer with Operation Ethiopia

 What do Operation Ethiopia volunteers do?

 The main activity of our volunteer trips are running our Mobile Eyecare clinics in rural villages (watch here for an example).
 Laypeople are trained to operate devices that screen for glaucoma and auto-refract for vision.
 They also check patients in, manage medication distribution, fit patients with reading glasses, and more.
 It is a very hands-on experience and we all work hard together.
+The pace of the trip is very intense and we work long days treating patients, in not the most comfortable conditions.

 We have a mandatory training session in Israel for all volunteers about a week before each mission.